-REACHING OUT WITH COMPASSION LIKE OUR LORD
+TOUCHING LIVES WITH THE COMPASSION OF OUR LORD

 ____________________________________________________________